 WHAT YOU WILL NEED:

 Foundation Row: Chain 35.
 Single Crochet, Chain 2, Single Crochet into the third chain from the hook. *Skip the next 2 chains.
 Single Crochet, Chain 2, Single Crochet into the next chain.* Repeat from * to *.
 End with a Half-Double Crochet Stitch in the last chain.
 Turn your work.

 Row 1: Chain 3. *Double Crochet 3 Stitches in next chain 2 space.* Repeat from * to * across the row.
-End with a Double Crochet in top of turning chain.
+End with a Double Crochet in the top of turning chain.
 Turn your work.

 Row 2: Chain 2. * Single Crochet, Chain 2, Single Crochet in second Double Crochet of next shell.* Repeat from * to * across the row.
-End with a Half-Double Crochet in top of turning chain.
+End with a Half-Double Crochet in the top of turning chain.
 Turn your work.

 Row: 3 – 18: Repeat row 1 and 2 until you end with row 18.

 Edging: Chain 1.
 Single Crochet around the dishcloth.
 Cut your Yarn and weave in your end.